mymarilyn/clickhouse-driver/README.rst

   * ``'lz4hc'`` high-compression variant of ``'lz4'``.
   * ``'zstd'``.
 - *insert_block_size*.
 Chunk size to split rows for ``INSERT``.
 Default is ``1048576``.
+- *settings*.
+Dictionary of settings that passed to every query.
+Default is empty.

 SSL/TLS parameters: